+The species in this genus are quite diverse, but the most popular are those which resemble monkeys.
 These unusual, showy flowers are one of the most amazing orchids you’ve ever seen.
-Mother Nature is so brilliant in its design!
+Mother Nature is so creative!

 The scientific name “Dracula”, Latin for “little dragon”, refers to the creepy appearance of the flower.

 Some members of this genus (Dracula simia and Dracula gigas) are commonly known as “Monkey Orchids”, but the common name Monkey Orchid is not only restricted to this genus.
 Other species, such as Calanthe tricarinata and Orchis simia are also known as Monkey Orchids.

-The plants usually grow at high altitudes, between 1600 and 2500 meters (5250-8200 ft).
+These plants usually grow at high altitudes, between 1600 and 2500 meters (5250-8200 ft).

 These flowers come in various colors, such as red, purple, lavender, yellow and white.
 They range from nearly black to white.

 These plants can grow up to 60 cm (2 ft) tall.

 Dracula requires moist, well-drained soil and high humidity.
 The recommended soil pH is 5.5 to 7.0, depending on species.